gclear96/talos-proxmox-platform/README.md

   --from-literal=password='REPLACE_ME'
 ```

-Forgejo is set to `forgejo.magomago.moe` in `clusters/homelab/bootstrap/applicationset-oci.yaml`.
+Forgejo is set to `forgejo.k8s.magomago.moe` in `clusters/homelab/bootstrap/applicationset-oci.yaml`.

 ## Forgejo runner (no secrets in Git)